ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-08-aws-web-application-firewall-shield-firewall-manager-inspector.md

 Shield comes in two flavors: Standard, which is included at no cost and protects against layer 3 & layer 4 attacks (SYN/UDP & reflection attacks), and Advanced ($3000 per month) which will absorb most attacks, give you a free coverage for usage (Global Accelerator, EC2, ELB, CloudFront, Route53) during the attack and access to the DDoS response team.

 # WTF is Firewall Manager?
-[Firewall manager](https://aws.amazon.com/firewall-manager/) enables centralized management of firewall rules accross accounts and applications using AWS Organizations.
-Can be used to apply WAF rules, Shield protections, Security groups (for EC2 and ENI), Network Filewall, Route53 DNS Firewall at the regional level.
+[Firewall manager](https://aws.amazon.com/firewall-manager/) enables centralized management of firewall rules across accounts and applications using AWS Organizations.
+Can be used to apply WAF rules, Shield protections, Security groups (for EC2 and ENI), Network Firewall, Route53 DNS Firewall at the regional level.

 Once defined Firewall Manager Rules are applied for all new resources.